 CelloFuel modules cost-effectively convert sugar-rich biomass such as sugar beet, sugar cane and sweet sorghum to ethanol.
 CelloFuel modules use patented and patent-pending vacuum infusion technology to produce ethanol by infusing a proprietary reagent into the biomass under vacuum and then fermenting the whole tubers (beets) or stalks (billets) in an anaerobic environment.
-The ethanol is then extracted using vacuum stripping.
+The ethanol is then extracted using solar distillation.

 About 35% of the conventional cost of extracting sugar from sugar cane or sweet sorghum is the cost of crushing the stalks.
 The CelloFuel method is a much less expensive way to get the sugar from the stalks while simultaneously fermenting these sugars to ethanol.